 14. Hexagon (ERDAS IMAGINE) — Remote Sensing & Geospatial Suite

-ERDAS IMAGINE is part of Hexagon’s broader geospatial portfolio and has been a mainstay of the remote sensing community for decades.
-It provides deep capabilities for spectral analysis, image classification, terrain modeling, and photogrammetric workflows, and integrates with Hexagon’s other geospatial products including GeoMedia and IMAGINE Photogrammetry.
+ERDAS IMAGINE has been a fixture in the remote sensing world for decades.
+It’s part of Hexagon’s broader geospatial portfolio and offers deep spectral analysis, image classification, terrain modeling, and photogrammetric workflows.
+It also integrates with Hexagon’s other products like GeoMedia and IMAGINE Photogrammetry.

 Key strengths: